timwangmusic/American-sign-language-images-classifier/README.md

 # American Sign Language Image Classifier

-* We win 2018 Qualcomm AI Hackathon with this convolutional neural net model.
+* We won the 2018 Qualcomm AI Hackathon with this convolutional neural net model.

-* Achieved 100% prediction accuracy on the test set.
+* The model achieved 100% prediction accuracy on the test set.
 It also achieves around 78% accuracy on CIFAR-10 dataset.
 It is most likely that this architecture also works on other image datasets as well.

 * American sign language image dataset is available on [kaggle](https://www.kaggle.com/datamunge/sign-language-mnist).